Vegan Cheeseburger Recipe (Healthy & Delicious)

 Meanwhile, ensure they brown evenly.

-Once golden and crisp, remove them from heat and allow them to cool slightly.
+Once golden and crisp, remove them from the heat and allow them to cool slightly.

 Consequently, they will firm up and hold their shape better.